GariestGary/GariestGary.github.io/docs/toolbox/traveler.md

 }
 ```

-In that example we're setting up enemy's speed defined by `PingPongSceneArgs`. `SceneArgs` class derived from `ScriptableObject`, so you can create some `PingPongSceneArgs` assets and bind it to difficulty buttons in your menu scene.
+In that example we're setting up enemy's speed defined by `PingPongSceneArgs`. `SceneArgs` class derived from `ScriptableObject`, so you can create multiple `PingPongSceneArgs` assets for every difficulty and bind it to difficulty buttons in your menu scene.

 You can also override `OnSceneUnload` method, to do some logic before scene unloads.